BasemSuleiman/2023_Anomaly_Detection_IoT/README.md

 ### Rights and permissions
 https://s100.copyright.com/AppDispatchServlet?publisherName=SpringerNature&orderBeanReset=true&orderSource=SpringerLink&title=FedGroup%3A%20A%20Federated%20Learning%20Approach%20for%C2%A0Anomaly%20Detection%20in%C2%A0IoT%20Environments&author=Yixuan%20Zhang%2C%20Basem%20Suleiman%2C%20Muhammad%20Johan%20Alibasa&contentID=10.1007%2F978-3-031-34776-4_7&copyright=The%20Author%28s%29%2C%20under%20exclusive%20license%20to%20Springer%20Nature%20Switzerland%20AG&publication=eBook&publicationDate=2023&startPage=121&endPage=132&imprint=The%20Author%28s%29%2C%20under%20exclusive%20license%20to%20Springer%20Nature%20Switzerland%20AG

-## Data
-### Original Data
-Our dataset was obtained from the UNSW IoT analytics team, which we cited properly in the paper.
-Link to the original data: https://iotanalytics.unsw.edu.au/attack-data.html Under "Instructions", "Flow Data" and "Annotations" are two folders of original datasets.

-### Processed
-Our processed data can be found in this GitHub repo "2022" - FL_attack_or_not.ipynb
+# Privacy-Aware Anomaly Detection in IoT Environments using FedGroup: A Group-Based Federated Learning Approach

-# "Privacy-Aware Anomaly Detection in IoT Environments using FedGroup: A Group-Based Federated Learning Approach" is the extended study of our previous work.
+"Privacy-Aware Anomaly Detection in IoT Environments using FedGroup: A Group-Based Federated Learning Approach" is the extended study of our previous work.
 Where you can find all the information in the folder "2023"

 ### Cite this paper
 Zhang, Y., Suleiman, B., Alibasa, M.J. et al. Privacy-Aware Anomaly Detection in IoT Environments using FedGroup: A Group-Based Federated Learning Approach.
 J Netw Syst Manage 32, 20 (2024). https://doi.org/10.1007/s10922-023-09782-9